Mike Price – IDX Trainer

 Ideas for blog content using IDX home search

-If you’re a current blogger or considering establishing a blog, there are some great ways to use your FBS IDX solution as awesome content to augment your blog.
+If you’re a current blogger or considering establishing a blog, there are some great ways to use your FBS IDX solution as excellent content to augment your blog.

-Going beyond the MLS description to tell the story of an individual listing is not only a great way to drive more traffic and views, it demonstrates to your seller that you’ve taken the time to go the extra mile in your marketing effort.
-Just remember not to limit all of your blog posts to just featuring properties.
+Going beyond the MLS description to tell the story of an individual listing is not only a great way to drive more traffic and views, but it also demonstrates to your seller that you’ve taken the time to go the extra mile in your marketing effort.
+Just remember not to limit all of your blog posts to only featuring properties.
 Create a saved search and include it in your post.
-Describe the property from the viewpoint of why it would be a great place to live.
+Please describe the property from the viewpoint of why it would be a great place to live.
 The “on page” copy that you add to the post will improve your SEO in a big way.

-The FBS IDX WordPress plugin has a super powerful widget that can be used to add great content to a blog post.
-The market stats widget allows you to post graphs about a number of different market conditions by area.
-If you’re making reference to certain areas in your posts, you have a flexible way to include the graphs in the body of your posts and add some great context.
-Buyers and sellers love this kind of information and it could go a long way toward creating blog subscribers and captured leads.
+The FBS IDX WordPress plugin has a super-powerful widget that can be used to add great content to a blog post.
+The market stats widget allows you to post graphs about several different market conditions by area.
+If you’re referring to specific regions of your posts, you have a flexible way to include the graphs in the body of your posts and add some great context.
+Buyers and sellers love this kind of information, and it could go a long way toward creating blog subscribers and captured leads.